eslint/eslint/docs/rules/no-restricted-globals.md

 ## Options

 This rule takes a list of strings.
 The first string is the rule setting, such as "off", "warn", or "error".
-The strings after the rule setting is a global to be restricted:
+The strings after the rule setting are the globals to be restricted:

 ```json
 {